Ektanoor/Vanyad-Geo/README.md

 ------------
 Requirements:
  A working Nagios/Icinga system.

  Python 2.7, not the 3.x versions.
 This is an issue of compatibility with modules still working under the 2.* branch.
  On python you have have these modules installed:

  -shelve

  -ConfigParser

  -collections

  -time

  -pipes

  -unidecode

  -httplib

  -urllib

  -json

  Obviously you will need Nagvis.
 Better to use version 1.7.2 and forward.
  Livestatus (http://mathias-kettner.de/checkmk_livestatus.html) is a must.

  A direct connection to nominatim.openstreetmap.org

 Some notes on requirements:

- -The program was written in python as its "origin" came from Livestatus, which is mostly written in python and capable of sending python formatted data to other programs.
+ -The program was written in python as its "origins" came from working with Livestatus, which is mostly written in python and capable of sending python formatted data to other programs.

  -It uses Livestatus to gather information on hosts from Nagios/Icinga.
 Possibly, with some tweaking to the code, it may work for services and other Nagios/Icinga objects.
 The main requirement for the Nagios/Icinga hosts is that they shall carry a custom variable "_location", with specific parameters (see below).

- Also, with some serious tweaking to the code, it may not need Livestatus.
-However, here, we use it, we have strict, near real-time requirements, so, it would be nonsense to seek other alternatives.
+  With some serious tweaking to the code, it may not need Livestatus at all.
+However, here, we use it, as we have strict, near real-time requirements.
+Frankly, it would be nonsense to seek other alternatives.

  -The program uses nominatim.openstreetmap.org to get coordinates and other information for each host.
 For this we need the httplib,urllib and json modules.

   There are some restrictions on the use of Nominatim.
 Besides, it would be a costly nonsense to produce repeated queries for one and the same location.
 So we use the module "shelve" to create something similar to a "cache".

  -To create unique filenames, data from Nominatim is used.
 However, many names come in the national languages of the countries where hosts are located.
 Sometimes, these names carry codes which the file systems consider unacceptable.